scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 8 AP
 - **Range:** self
 - **Duration:** instant
-- **Damage Type:** Psychic
+- **Damage Type:** psychic

 You send out a wave of mental force to all creatures within 5 tiles of you.
-Each creature in range makes an Intelligence save against your spellcasting roll.
+Each creature in range makes an intelligence save against your spellcasting roll.
 On failure they take 5 wound dice in damage and are Dazed and gain Slow 1 for 1 minute.
 If a creature fails by 4 or more they are incapacitated until the end of their next turn.
 On success they take half damage and Dazed until the end of their next turn.

 Add a wound die for every level cast above 6th.